-Uddoh’s work utilises humour, appropriation and parody as tools used by diasporic subjects for creative resistance.
+Uddoh’s work utilises humor, appropriation and parody as tools used by diasporic subjects for creative resistance.
 Each of her performances appropriate a particular popular media format, working with people’s preconceived ideas as a gesture towards taking ownership of mass-media.
-Her first book, ‘Practice Makes Perfect’, a collection of scripts and scores explores these themes, will be co-published by Focal Point Gallery and Bookworks early next year.
+Her first book, Practice Makes Perfect, a collection of scripts and scores explores these themes, will be co-published by Focal Point Gallery and Bookworks in 2021.